Jaffna University Helidrop: Aborting further insertions

-Debating over the choice to scrub the mission and extract the troops, and the possibility of capturing the LTTE high command, and in particular, hunt down Prabhakaran, the decision was taken by Harikat Singh to instruct the Para Commandos to stick to the operational plans already set.
-The Para Commandos would leave the landing ground and hunt for the place where the LTTE leaders were supposed to be hiding, while the Sikh LI troops would be left behind to hold the landing ground.
+Debating whether to scrub the mission and extract the troops, or to press on with the possibility of capturing the LTTE high command and in particular hunting down Prabhakaran, the decision was taken by Harikat Singh to instruct the Paras to stick to the operational plans previously set.
+The Paras would leave the LZ and hunt for the place where the LTTE leaders were supposed to be hiding, while the Sikh Light Infantry troops would be left behind to hold the LZ.

-Although under intense fire and with few troops, Major Birendra Singh, leading the Delta Company, 13 Sikh LI, had earlier communicated to Rajiv Nair that he would prefer to hold the landing ground and wait for the rest of his company to come.
-As the battle progressed the Commandos informed the Sikh LI of the turn of events.
-By this time, Para Commandos had already set off for the task in hand and had separated from the Sikh LI troops.
-Maj Gen Harkirat Singh would later claim that Birendra Singh had not dug with his troops at the landing ground, nor taken cover in the nearby buildings despite Para Commando advice.
-Over the course of their search, the Para Commandoes ran into a local LTTE sympathiser who claimed to know the location of the Commandos' targets.
-Following the man, the commandos were waylaid and were soon lost.
-By daybreak, they had retreated to a couple of houses in the area and fortified themselves in the premises.
+Although under intense fire and with few troops, Major Birendra Singh, leading the Delta Company, 13 Sikh Light Infantry, had earlier communicated to Sheonan Singh that he would prefer to hold the landing ground and wait for the rest of his company to arrive.
+As the battle progressed the Paras informed the Sikh Light Infantry of the turn of events.
+By this time, the Paras had already set off and had separated from the Sikh LI troops.
+Maj.
+Gen. Harkirat Singh would later claim that Birendra Singh had not dug in with his troops at the LZ, nor taken cover in the nearby buildings despite the Paras' advice.
+Over the course of their search, the Paras ran into a local Tamil professor at the polytechnic university who claimed to know the location of the Paras' targets.
+Taking the professor's son in law with them, the commandos were soon ambushed by 300-500 LTTE fighters.
+By daybreak, they had retreated to a couple of houses in the area and fortified themselves.

-With all radio contact with the Sikh LI platoon lost and their fate unknown, the Para Commandos' situation now became the major concern for all those in HQ 54 Div.
-As the morning progressed, GOC Maj Gen Harkirat Singh arrived in an Army Chetak to carry out a personal reconnaissance of the situation, drawing heavy small arms fire from the ground.
+With all radio contact with the Sikh Light Infantry platoon lost and their fate unknown, the Paras' situation now became the major concern for all those in HQ 54 Div.
+As the morning progressed, GOC Maj.
+Gen. Harkirat Singh arrived in an Army HAL Chetak helicopter to carry out a personal reconnaissance of the situation, drawing heavy small arms fire from the ground.
 One bullet went clean through the floor and into the space between where Harkirat was sitting and the pilot.